 Course Materials

 The following sections address various course related content that might be available digitally, in print, or both.
-The best practices related to each section is a starting point from which accessible content be created.
-For further information, please see the listed resources.
-AEC’s accessible technology and digital content staff are available for consultation via altformat@uoregon.edu.
+The best practices in each section serve as a starting point for creating accessible content.
+For additional details, please refer to the resources provided below.
 Broader University related information and resources on this topic are also available through the University of Oregon accessibility page as well as the University of Oregon Libraries page.

 Course Syllabus

-When creating a course syllabus, it’s best practice to use a text editing software program (like Word) to author the document so that you can easily export to both an accessible editable format, available broadly or by request, as well as a not as easily editable format if you choose.
+When creating a course syllabus, it’s best practice to use a text editing program (such as Word) so you can easily export it to both an accessible, editable format, available broadly or upon request, and a less easily editable format, if preferred.

 Textbook/books